 School and special interest groups are welcomed for private visits, by arrangement.

 Running the museum takes a lot of work and we would love to invite volunteers to join us and help create the new experience.
 The more volunteers we have, the more days we can open!
 We can offer a variety of roles (no experience needed).
 Message us here or email us on firstname.lastname@example.org if you are interested.

 Sir John Betjeman once said, “The Pier is Southend, Southend is the Pier” and it’s as true today as it was when it first welcomed visitors all those years ago.

-If you walk along Southend-on-Seaís High Street, towards the sea, your eye will be drawn in a straight line towards the longest pleasure Pier in the world.
+If you walk along Southend-on-Sea’s High Street, towards the sea, your eye will be drawn in a straight line towards the longest pleasure pier in the world.
 Standing for over a century it extends 2158 metres (1.341 miles) into the Thames Estuary, and is a well loved and recognised symbol of Southend and the pleasures of the English seaside.

-To locate the Pier's Museum entrance, visitors should go into the shore end station and walk to the right of the railway tracks.
+The Museum is located in the the Old Pier Workshops underneath the train station at the shore end.
+To locate the Museum entrance, you should go into the Pier Reception and then walk to the right of the railway entrance where it is signposted.